CupNoodles27/DRG-Tips-and-Tricks/README.md

   * You need at least 37.4 meters of space above you for the grenade to have enough space to come back down.
 [Source](https://youtu.be/FKLJJ76ADyo)

 * If you’re on a steep slope, platforms can make it much easier to stand your ground.

-* Build platform towers to provide cover for dreadnought fireballs.

 * When you place a platform on minerals, the platform will take one hit to destroy, and so will the minerals.
 This is useful for ground minerals and does not make you lose any minerals.
 This will also let you mine mini-MULE legs with one hit.